houkx/nettythrift/README.md

     see the TestCase in project: io.nettythrift
     or the project client.* ;

-    there is a aslo a Simple Connection Pool in project: client.framedCommpact
+    there is a also a Simple Connection Pool in project: client.framedCommpact